It’s official; Manchester United are back in the Champions League.

 Sometimes you do so well in the early Champions League group games that you end up with dead rubbers at the end of the group, matches that have no material significance to progression so you roll out the back-ups.
 Well what would United’s back-ups look like next season?

-Matic and Fred hold midfield, whilst James returns to the side on the left.
+Matic and McTominay hold midfield, whilst James returns to the side on the left.
 The Welshman has talent but is best used as a back-up or in specific strategic situations, but no doubt his pace could be used by Grealish playing as No. 10 and running the show.
 Greenwood would come off the right as he has this season, except with classic target-man Odion Ighalo leading the line there’d be even more onus to get young Greenwood into killer shooting positions.